-We detailly introduce the improved random over-sampling approach (RSMOTE) to balance the bug report datasets in this section.
-As can be seen in Figure 2.(a), the new synthetic minority-class sample is randomly generated by linear interpolation between two minority-class samples via the SMOTE approach.
-Instead of a simple linear sampling space, the new synthetic minority-class samples are randomly generated in a multi-dimensional rectangle area in RSMOTE approach.
-Finally, two constrains in RSMOTE determine whether the new synthetic minority-class samples to be used to augment the original datasets.
-The first constraint is scaling the random over-sampling scope to a reasonable area.
-The other constraint
+In this section, we will introduce the improved random sampling approach in detail.
+As can be seen in Fig. 2(a), the new synthetic minority-class sample is randomly generated by linear interpolation between two minority-class samples via the SMOTE approach.
+Instead of a simple linear sampling space, the new synthetic minority-class samples are randomly generated in a multidimensional rectangle area in RSMOTE approach.
+Finally, two constrains in RSMOTE determine whether the new synthetic minority-class samples can be used to augment the original datasets.
+The first constraint is scaling the random oversampling scope to a reasonable area.
+The other constraint is distinguishing the majority-class points in a critical region.
+Thus, the new synthetic samples can be generated in a robust

-Algorithm 1 RSMOTE Algorithm
+Algorithm 1 RSMOTE Algorithm.